AhKong/EC-TUTORIAL/README.md

-# How to Create a Certificate in a Spring Boot
+# How to Create a Certificate in Spring Boot

 ### 1. pom.xml에 bouncycastle dependency 추가